craigprotzel/Mashups/README.md

 ##### Homework
 * Play with an Animation Library
-* Look at the Web Audio API and PopcornJS
+* Look at the Web Audio API and Video Libraries

 ### Week 8 (03/27): Moving Pictures & Sound